Kirton in Lindsey: Economy

 There are independent shops on High Street and in the Market Place (which has car parking), including: a chemist, a bakers, a sweet shop, a chocolatier & ice cream shop, an acupuncturist, and several hairdressers (for men & women).
 Plus a Spar shop, & a Lincolnshire Co-op food shop.
 Also in the Market Place is Kirton in Lindsey Town Hall (built in 1897 to commemorate Queen Victoria's diamond jubilee).

 RAF Kirton in Lindsey, situated between the B1400 and B1398 on top of the ridge to the south-east of the town, closed at the end of March 2012.

+Media

+Television signals are received from either Emley Moor or Belmont TV transmitters.
+Local radio stations are BBC Radio Lincolnshire, Greatest Hits Radio Lincolnshire, Hits Radio Lincolnshire and Steel FM, a community based radio station which broadcast from its studio in Scunthorpe.

+The town is served by the local newspaper, Scunthorpe Telegraph.

 Education

 The local secondary modern, comprehensive, single status academy school is Huntcliff School, (named after Alderman W. Hunt), on Redbourne Mere (B1206), which received a Grade 2 "good" Ofsted report in 2015.
 There is also Kirton in Lindsey Primary School.

 Religious sites

 St Andrew's United Church includes Anglican, Methodist and Baptist congregations.
 There was a Salvation Army Hall, formerly a Primitive Methodist church.